"Has it really been ten years?"

 The answer is: Yes.
 Somehow, it's been exactly a decade since The Office's arguably most cringeworthy episode aired.

 While fans of the show adore its intentionally awkward humor, this episode has frequently been cited as the one that has even some die-hard Office fans scrambling to hit "next episode" on their Netflix queue, rivaled only in discomfort by the "Dinner Party" episode in season four.
-Although, for many of us, it's the same reason we love the episode.

 If you have a nearly Pavlovian response to turning off your TV though when you hear the character Phyllis ponder out loud, "What's Scott's Tots?", you're not alone.
 Over 16,000 people subscribe to the sub-reddit r/CannotWatchScottsTots, dedicated solely to the inability to make it through the episode's 22 minutes.